 The National Defense Department have moved into the area, and the city has announced plans to commence construction of a new LRT line in 2019.
 Shauna says the demand is in all types of homes — fully detached, semis, town homes as well as condos.

-Sarah Niedoba, writing for BuzzNews, coined Ottawa as the market to watch for 2018 .
+Sarah Niedoba, writing for BuzzNews, coined the Ottawa market as the market to watch for 2018 .
 She quoted Ralph Shaw as saying:

 “One thing that’s unique about Ottawa’s condo market, is we have a lot of townhouse condos.
 So you’re not just looking at condo apartments, you’ve got these condos that are a great option for young families, at an affordable price point.”

 We all know it’s almost impossible for Millennials and Gen X’ers to afford a new home in Vancouver or Toronto, as the average price is so darned high.
 Not many can come up with the down payment and service a mortgage on a million dollar starter home.
-Ottawa’s condo average price is half that of Toronto at $273,200, and the benchmark price for a single detached home in Ottawa is $409,200.
+In the Ottawa market, a condo’s average price is half that of Toronto at $273,200, and the benchmark price for a single detached home in Ottawa is $409,200.
 Now THAT’s attractive!

 With the new mortgage stress test rules firmly in effect now, Ottawa price levels are highly desirable — home ownership IS an option — and a money making option at that.